How does inflation affect your savings?

 ‘Investing’ is an investment of time as well as money, so being patient for those rewards is key.

 In uncertain times, expert financial advice can be essential to protecting your long-term financial goals.
-Let us help you find your perfect financial adviser today.
+Let us help you find a qualified financial adviser today.

 Get expert financial advice

-The BoE’s recent base rate reduction in August 2024, paired with lower inflation, has impacted the interest rates that UK savers can expect to earn on their savings.
+The BoE’s recent base rate reduction in August 2025 to 4%, paired with lower inflation, has impacted the interest rates that UK savers can expect to earn on their savings.

 With the record-high inflation peaks over the past few years reducing the value of Brits’ salaries, a fall in inflation may increase your buying power and stop its real value from eroding.